lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-curated-reading-list.markdown

 [Why Grief Is A Series of Expansions And Contractions](https://tricycle.org/trikedaily/grief-series-contractions-expansions/), Joanne Cacciatore, June 29, 2017.
 A Buddhist perspective from Tricycle magazine.

 [Henrietta](https://damnjoan.com/henrietta), the tale of a radical funeral director who smuggled slaves to freedom in funeral processions, by Kaitlyn Greenidge in Damn Joan, 2017.

+[Why Sensing The Dead Is Perfectly Normal, And Even Helpful](https://theconversation.com/sensing-the-dead-is-perfectly-normal-and-often-helpful-81048), Simon McCarthy-Jones, The Connection.
+On how loved ones live on in our minds, and the value of continuing bonds with those who have died.

 [Quest for Solace](http://www.espn.com/espn/feature/story/_/page/espnw-keith170302/iditarod-competitor-loses-everything-finds-solace-alaska-wilderness), by Matt Crossman in ESPN-W.